emilyriederer/website/content/post/causal-design-patterns/index.md

 **Key Assumptions:**

--   All common causes of the treatment and the outcome can be captured through the covariates (more mathematically, the outcome and the treatment and independent conditional on the covariates)
+-   All common causes of the treatment and the outcome can be captured through the covariates (more mathematically, the outcome and the treatment are independent conditional on the covariates)
 -   All observations had some positive probability of being treated.
 Heuristically, you can think of this as meaning in the image above there are no areas where there are no major regions where there are only green control observations and no treatment observations
 -   Only a small number of variables require adjustment (because they impact both the treatment likelihood and the outcome) Otherwise, we are plagued by the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality)